Sustainable Balanced option

 For investments in Australian listed shares only, the following additional negative screening criteria1,2,4 apply (effective as at 1 November 2024):

-7. According to FAIRR, an organisation that provides investors with research on ESG risks and opportunities in the food sector, intensive animal farming involves crowding large groups of livestock into confined indoor spaces, such as stalls or cages.
+- CareSuper utilises research provided by the Farm Animal Investment Risk and Return (FAIRR) Initiative that states intensive animal farming involves crowding large groups of livestock into confined indoor spaces, such as stalls or cages.
 Our external investment managers in the Australian listed shares asset class for the SBO conduct research (either in-house or using an external ESG-focused screening tool) on each company’s activities to decide whether the company’s activities include intensive animal farming operations.

 Listed shares positive environmental and social themes